 — 3 flies make 3 splashes when they hit the water.
 And some fish are afraid of some splashes . . . sometimes.

-— Any system that intends to do multiple things struggles to do each one of those things perfectly.
+— Any system that intends to do multiple things makes it a struggle to do any one of those things perfectly.

 The Big Rig is a great change of pace.
-After spending all morning maintaining the hyper-focus that good tight line nymphing requires, or after stripping streamers for endless hours, having the option to choose either method on any cast is liberating.
+After spending all morning maintaining the hyper-focus that good tightline nymphing requires, or after stripping streamers for endless hours, having the option to choose either method on any cast is liberating.
 The Big Rig is fun to fish and remarkably productive.
+Have fun with it.

 Fish hard, friends.